blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/monsters/monstrosity.md

 `Giant Hand, Size: small, HP: 16(2d6+4), AC: 10, Speed: 30ft, Hover 30ft [16,16,12,8,12,11], Flick +5 1d12 bludgeoning, DC13 STR save or shoved 20ft.`

+## Melding Giant Hand
+Stranger than the giant hand, the melding giant hand may turn stone, or meld into stone and move freely inside it.

+`Melding Giant Hand, Size: small, HP: 16(2d6+4), AC: 10, Speed: 30ft, Hover 30ft [16,16,12,8,12,11], Flick +5 1d12 bludgeoning, DC13 STR save or shoved 20ft.`
+- Stone form(Bonus action): AC raises to 16, cannot move
+- Stone meld(Bonus action): disappears into stone surface or emerges from stone surface.
+Speed in stone is 30ft

 ## Dream Eater
 This strange creature has the head of an anteater, the torso of a human, and the arms and legs of a gorilla.
 It puts it's victims to sleep and visits their dreams to bring them nightmares and feed on their psychic energy.
 Within dreams, they may assume many forms.